Mixed Berry Jam Recipe

 - Add lids to each jar and then rings.
 Only twist the rings until you feel the slightest resistance.

-- Fill your canner with water to a couple inches over your jars.
+- Fill your canner with water to a couple of inches over your jars.

 - Cover your pot and crank the heat to high.